 A built-in photo editor lets you apply basic edits to each image, and apply stickers, doodles, effects, and picture frames.
 There's a lot on offer here and together it's enough to make Pic Collage our top pick of the best photo collage apps.

 Pic Collage is free, but a premium version which removes the watermark and the ads, lets you add videos and also gives you access to more templates, stickers and patterns is $35.99/year or $4.99/month.
 You can also purchase individual templates and sticker packs, which range in price from 99 cents to $2.99.

 Diptic — which works with both photos and videos in the same collage frame — showcases your narrative across tons of templates, in categories such as Animated, Classic, Jumbo, Bordered, Fancy and Fresh.
 You can adjust all aspects of the design including the size and color of the cell borders, frames, aspect ratio and fonts.

 The app lets you combine photos, videos, and Live Photos captured by your iPhone into a single template.
 You can even specify video quality.
 If you really like your composition, you can save custom layouts for reuse.
 You can also apply a variety of adjustments to each photo, derived from your Camera Roll, Facebook, Dropbox, or Flickr accounts, add a song from your iTunes library, and share the package directly to social media.

-Diptic isn't free— the app costs $2.99 (a desktop Mac version is 99 cents), with additional layouts and texture packs, watermark removal, and more available as in-app purchases for 99 cents each.
+Diptic isn't free: the app costs $2.99 (a desktop Mac version is 99 cents), with additional layouts and texture packs, watermark removal, and more available as in-app purchases for 99 cents each.
 But it offers enough that it's well deserving of its place among the best photo collage apps, even against free alternatives.